Suzi Oppenheimer: Awards and board memberships

-In 2018, Oppenheimer received an award from the UJA-Federation of New York given to her for her leadership and dedicated to the community.
+In 2018, Oppenheimer received an award from the UJA-Federation of New York given to her for her leadership and dedication to the community.
 She and her husband sit on UJA-Federation’s Commission on the Jewish People Task Force.

 Personal life

 She is married to Martin J. Oppenheimer, a partner in the law firm Proskauer Rose; the couple has four children and eight grandchildren.